So you’ve decided you want to be a PA–now what? Read this article, of course! This is the essential guide to getting into PA school.

 The first PAs were battle-tested Navy Corpsmen who learned their first lessons in combat.
 These were not 21-year-old college grads who get queasy at the sight of blood.
 Almost all PA programs still honor this heritage by requiring between 1,000 and 4,000 hours of direct patient contact.

 What type of experience counts as direct patient contact for PA school?

 Direct patient contact is just that–directly caring for patients.
-That doesn’t mean that time as an ER scribe is worthless or won’t look good on an application, but it not be considered patient care.
+That doesn’t mean that time as an ER scribe is worthless or won’t look good on an application, but it not be considered actual patient care.

 Will volunteer work help me get into PA school?

 Of course, it will help and it doesn’t even half to be medically-oriented either.
 PA school is grueling and actually being a PA isn’t much more relaxed.
 It’s easy to get burned out.
 Having some volunteer experience not only shows that you value service but that you’re a well-rounded person.
 Well-rounded students and PAs are less likely to feel trapped and unhappy.